10 Month Old Feeding Schedule, Recipes, and Tips

 “A person’s a person, no matter how small.” – Dr. Seuss.
 Your baby has reached a new milestone, the double-digit 10th month!
 You will see development in his motor skills.
 The little one would be enjoying his newfound freedom by crawling all around the house, walking with the support of furniture, and exploring things.

 With this growth comes the changes in food habits.
 Breastfeeding needs to continue as long as the baby and mother are comfortable.
 It will continue to provide much-needed nutrition to the baby.
 The solid food intake will consistently increase, and the baby is eager to put everything in his mouth.
+So, what to feed a 10-month-old baby?
+To learn everything about the 10-month-old feeding schedule, continue reading the article.

-What to Feed a 10-Month-Old
+What to Feed a 10-Month-Old?

 A variety of fruits, vegetables, grains, pulses, cereals, milk products, lean meat, and more are the ideal foods to feed a 10-month-old baby.
 By now, the baby would have developed a minimum of 4 front teeth, making it easy for him to bite food.
 However, the consistency will still have to be soft, as chewing is difficult at this age.
+The NHS suggests feeding three meals a day, along with milk feeds, by 10 months of age (1).
+This is the time to introduce your baby to different textures and tastes with a variety of finger foods and bigger chunks of soft food.

-Fruits and Vegetables
+Fruits and Vegetables (2)

 - Fruits like bananas, poached pears, oranges, melons, avocado, strawberries